Bulkeley High School: History

 After World War I, Hartford's population grew rapidly, from just under 100,000 in 1910 to 163,000 in 1930.
 By the mid-1920s, Hartford Public High School could no longer serve all the city's secondary school students.
 The Hartford city government decided to build two new schools: Weaver High School for the north end, and Bulkeley High School for the south end.
 Bulkeley's original building was designed by the same architects as Weaver High School, Frank Irving Cooper and Edward T. Wiley.

 Bulkeley opened in 1926 and was named after businessman and politician Morgan Gardner Bulkeley, who was Mayor of Hartford, a US Senator for the State of Connecticut, the 54th Governor, the first president of the National Baseball League, and for over forty years the president of the Aetna Life Insurance Company.
 When the school opened it had 949 students and 61 teachers; its first graduating class in 1927 had 115 students.
 Students attended school in the original building until 1974, when the high school moved two blocks to its current site at 300 Wethersfield Avenue.
 The 1926 structure is now home to the Michael D. Fox Elementary School.

 At the end of the 1930s Bulkeley was one of three public high schools in Hartford, along with Hartford Public High School and Thomas Snell Weaver High School.
 Its enrollment of 1,743 represented about 28% of all high school students in Hartford (excluding junior high school).

 Principal Gayle Allen-Greene served as head of the school for 20 years, retiring in 2017.
-The current principal is Brooke Lafreniere, replacing Digna Marte.
+The current principal is Matthew Espinosa, replacing Digna Marte.

 Renovation and finance investigation

 In 2018 the school building was slated for major renovations, estimated at $150 million, including plans to centralize the Hartford school district's food service at Bulkeley.
-During renovations, 9th and 10th graders attend school at 585 Wethersfield Avenue in Hartford (South Campus), while 11th and 12th graders attend school at 395 Lyme Street (North Campus).
-Renovations at Bulkeley High School are ongoing.
+During renovations, 9th and 10th graders attended school at 585 Wethersfield Avenue in Hartford (South Campus), while 11th and 12th graders attended school at 395 Lyme Street (North Campus).

-As of June 2022, federal prosecutors are investigating corruption and mismanagement of the renovation finances.
-The case originally focused on decisions by Konstantinos Diamantis, formerly director of school construction financing.
+The renovation project was hampered by corruption and mismanagement of the renovation finances.
+Federal investigators focused on decisions by Konstantinos Diamantis, who was then the director of school construction financing.
+During the investigation the case expanded, and federal prosecutors investigated financial mismanagement of over $1 billion in state funds.
 Connecticut Governor Ned Lamont fired Diamantis in October 2021 when suspicions arose about corrupt spending.
-During the investigations the case expanded and federal prosecutors are now investigating financial mismanagement of over $1 billion in state funds.
+Diamantis was found guilty of extortion, bribery, conspiracy and lying to federal investigators, but fled to Greece before sentencing and “did not intend to return to the United States” as of September 2026.

+Renovations at Bulkeley High School were completed in 2025, and the school reopened in January 2026.